 Before 5 April make sure you’ve given some money away.

-You can give away gifts worth up to £3,000 in total in each tax year and these gifts will be exempt from Inheritance Tax (IHT) when you die.
-You can also give up to £3,000 in respect of the previous year if this allowance was not used, meaning a couple could give away up to £12,000 now and a further £6,000 on 6th April, potentially saving £7,200 of IHT over two tax years
+You can give away gifts worth up to £3,000 in total in each tax year to your family members.
+These gifts will be exempt from Inheritance Tax (IHT) when you die.
+You can also give up to £3,000 in respect of the previous year if this allowance was not used, meaning a couple could give away up to £12,000 now and a further £6,000 on 6th April, potentially saving £7,200 of IHT over two tax years.

 Those with “adjusted income” of £150,000 or more could see a lower, tapered annual allowance.

 Your total contribution must be within 100% of your earnings to receive full tax relief.
-So, you can only put in £130,000 if you’ve made at least that this year in earnings.
+So, you can only put in £120,000 if you’ve made at least that this year in earnings before tax day.

 Your non-earning spouse can have a pension that you invest in.
 Non-earners can make a £2,880 pension contribution each tax year and the government add £720, (that tax that would have been paid on this money) even if the individual pays no tax.